cocos-creator/docs-3d-deprecated/en/editor/publish/publish-cocos-play.md

     packFirstScreenRes: false,
     ```

 2. After the build is completed, click the **folder icon** button below the cocos-play build task to open the `build` release path.
-If the Build Task Name is `cocos-play`, you can see that a `cocos-play` folder is generated in the `build` directory.
-This folder is the exported Cocos Play game project and **cpk**, the **cpk** package is in the `build/cocos-play` directory.
+If the **Build Task Name** is `cocos-play`, you can see that a `cocos-play` folder is generated in the `build` directory.
+This folder is the exported **Cocos Play** game project and **cpk**, the **cpk** package is in the `build/cocos-play` directory.

     ![](publish-cocos-play/package.png)

 ### Access testing

-Developers must use the Cocos Play Self-test Tools to test access without problems before submitting to the platform for review.
+Developers must use the Cocos Play **Self-test Tools** to test access without problems before submitting to the platform for review.
 The size of the package is not required for the self-test, but if it is to be submitted for review, the package size cannot exceed 10M.<br>
-The Self-test Tools can launch the game and provide features such as game login, payment, etc. By reading the game configuration parameters, you can determine the type of game to start and how the game will start.
+The **Self-test Tools** can launch the game and provide features such as game login, payment, etc. By reading the game configuration parameters, you can determine the type of game to start and how the game will start.
 For details, please refer to [Self-test Tools Documentation](https://gamebox.gitbook.io/project/you-xi-jie-ru-wen-dang/ji-shu-dui-jie/zi-ce-gong-ju).

-Open the previously installed Self-test Tools, then click the **Configure Game** button at the top left of the Self-test Tools to enter the game configuration page.
+Open the previously installed **Self-test Tools**, then click the **Configure Game** button at the top left of the **Self-test Tools** to enter the game configuration page.
 Configure parameters as required and click **Save**.

 ![](publish-cocos-play/configuration.png)